An interview with Australian author Vanessa Carnevale on how she got a literary agent and a publishing deal.

 She is one busy lady, but she has taken the time to share her publication story and answer my number one question, how did you get an agent?

 Q. Firstly, congratulations on the release of your second novel, The Memories That Make Us, which was released this month.
-Can you take us back in time and tell us about your first book, the one which landed you an agent?
+Can you take us back in time and tell us about your first book, the one which landed you a literary agent?

 A. I was very lucky in that I was able to secure representation (and a sale) for my first adult novel, The Florentine Bridge.
 It sold in a two-book deal to Harlequin Australia.
 I wrote that book in 2014, with no expectations of where it would take me, and I’m so glad I listened to that feeling inside me that told me I needed to write a book.